Cider in the United Kingdom: Channel Islands

 but by 1870 exports from Jersey had slumped to 4,632 impgal.

 Beer had replaced cider as a fashionable drink in the main export markets, and even the home markets had switched to beer as the population became more urban.
 Potatoes overtook cider as the most important crop in Jersey in the 1840s, and in Guernsey glasshouse tomato production grew in importance.
 Small-scale cider production on farms for domestic consumption, particularly by seasonal workers from Brittany and mainland Normandy, was maintained, but by the mid-20th century production dwindled until only 8 farms were producing cider for their own consumption in 1983.

 The number of orchards had been reduced to such a level that the destruction of trees in the Storm of 1987 demonstrated how close the Islands had come to losing many of its traditional cider apple varieties.
 A concerted effort was made to identify and preserve surviving varieties and new orchards were planted.
 As part of diversification, farmers have moved into commercial cider production, and the cider tradition is celebrated and marketed as a heritage experience.
 In Jersey, a strong (above 7%) variety is currently sold in shops and a bouché style is also marketed.

 In Guernsey the only commercial producer of cider is The Rocquette Cider Co. which produces a wide range of ciders and is beginning to compete on an international stage.

 In Jersey, cider is used in the preparation of black butter (Jèrriais: nièr beurre), a traditional preserve.

 Scotland

 Cider is made in Scotland mainly by small producers, such as Nøvar Cider, Thistly Cross Cider, Steilhead Cider, Caledonian Cider Co. and Seidear.
 The apples are sourced in Scotland, and the resultant ciders are mainly sold near to the place of origin.
 Thistly Cross Cider produce many fruit flavoured ciders which are now being sold in Scottish Waitrose and Peckham's stores.
 Steilhead Cider is made with apples collected from within Dumfries and Galloway, and is mainly sold at farmers markets and festivals.
 Seidear is made from Scottish walled garden apples using the Méthode Champenoise.
-Other Scottish cideries are Cairn O’Mohr and Scruffy Dog Cider in Perthshire, in the Highlands there's Nøvar Cider and Caledonian Cider Co., in Fife there is Naughton Cider and Dour Cider.
+Other Scottish cideries are Cairn O’Mohr and Scruffy Dog Cider in Perthshire, in the Highlands there's Nøvar Cider and Caledonian Cider Co., in Fife there is Naughton Cider, Fleming's Fife Cider, Linn Cider and Aipple.